capturcus/deadfish/README.md

 Because of the aforementioned processing flow, the level's internal structure is very strict.
 Everything must be correct to the letter, or server won't be able to load the level.

 Tiled uses **tilesets** to group object "classes" and **layers** to group object instances in the map. `levelpacker.py` recognizes the layers by name.
-There should be two layers:
+The levels contain five basic layers:
  - `objects`
-     - This layer contains visible stuff, namely bushes and stones.
+     - This layer contains all main visible stuff, like bushes, stones etc. Everything from this layer will be rendered **over** the player.
+ - `decoration`
+     - The second visible layer, containing (surprise, surprise) decorations.
+Everything on this layer will be rendered **under** the player.
+ - `collision`
+     - This layer contains objects representing collision bodies.
+They are invisible.
+ - `hidingspots`
+     - As the name suggests, this layer defines bodies that are hiding spots
  - `meta`
      - This is the layer for the mechanics.
 Here go the waypoints and playerwalls.